 ‘The core of modern farmhouse style is mixing contemporary elements with ones most often associated with country life, such as exposed wood beams and rustic elements alongside neutral clean lines,’ says Heather Hilliard of Heather Hilliard Design.

-In this space, the white painted beams give a modern feel to the traditional farmhouse style.
+In this farmhouse living room, the white painted beams give a modern feel to the traditional farmhouse style.

 Rustic, true materials are at the core of farmhouse style according to interior designer Jessica Davis, who says the key to making the style more modern is to use clean lines and to pare back your palette.

-This space, designed by The Cotswold Company, uses neutral colours and rustic materials to achieve the ultimate modern farmhouse living space.
+This space, designed by The Cotswold Company (opens in new tab), uses neutral colors and rustic materials to achieve the ultimate modern farmhouse living space.

 This woven basket adds warmth and character to the whites and greys of the modern farmhouse living room.

-According to Neptune Home Designer George Miller, incorporating furniture with modern yet traditional elements is the perfect way to create a farmhouse aesthetic.
+According to Neptune (opens in new tab) Home Designer George Miller, incorporating furniture with modern yet traditional elements is the perfect way to create a farmhouse living room aesthetic.